pip-services/pip-services-docs/content/en/python/commons/data/iversioned.md

 linkTitle: "IVersioned"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Interface for data objects that can be versioned.
+    Interface used to define data objects that can be versioned.

 ---